Using a reference manager (also known as bibliographical software or citation management tool) can be very useful for your research:

 EndNote is reference manager you have to install on your computer.
 Researchers of the Erasmus MC can buy EndNote at a friendly price at SurfSpot, other employees of the EUR have to buy EndNote themselves.
 The Medical Library offers support.

 Mendeley is a reference manager and an academic social network.
 It's especially useful to manage pdf-files saved on your computer, because it creates a fully searchable database of your papers.
-You can download this program for free.
+You can register for free, but if you want to use certain group features you have to buy a Team Plan.